 How to define and convey a B2B development

 There are many helpful elements to define and convey a B2B development in the market.

 In this post, we will focus on the role of social media and on the tools that compose this world.
 Below is a non-exhaustive list of these tools, which are part of the touchpoints of a B2B customer journey structured to customer acquisition.

 - Content: text, images, and videos

 Social networks are a communication channel that a company cannot ignore to implement an effective B2B development diffusion strategy: social networks are an integral part of the touchpoints of a digital customer journey.

-Vehnta can help its customers in the different phases.
+Vehnta can help its customers in different phases.
 Let’s see in detail how these phases are structured.
 It all begins with the strategic step.
-Here at Vehnta, we consider it essential to manage the Social Presence in the B2B brand and, for this reason, once the reason for having a Social Presence has been decided, we consider as strategic the choice of the channels to be activated, or that of managing or deleting accounts created a long time before.
+Here at Vehnta, we consider it essential to manage the Social Presence in the B2B brand and, for this reason, once the reason for having a Social Presence has been decided, we consider essential the choice of channels needed to be activated or that of managing or deleting accounts created a long time before.

 To track the user path in terms of the Customer journey in the B2B market, it is necessary to: